google/swift-jupyter/README.md

 Prerequisites:

 * You must use a Swift toolchain that has Python interop.
-As of July 2018, only the [Swift for Tensorflow] toolchain has Python interop.
+As of July 2018, only the [Swift for TensorFlow] toolchain has Python interop.

 * Install the `ipykernel` Python library, and any other Python libraries that you want output from (such as `matplotlib` or `pandas`) on your